Rajendra Achyut Badwe: Legacy

 Badwe also delivers keynote addresses at various medical seminars.

 Positions

-Rajendra Badwe is the director of the Tata Memorial Centre and the head of the Department of the Surgical Oncology, Tata Memorial Hospital, Mumbai.
+Rajendra Badwe is the former director of the Tata Memorial Centre and the head of the Department of Surgical Oncology, Tata Memorial Hospital, Mumbai.
 He is also a member of the International Atomic Energy Agency panel of experts.

 The Government of India has utilised his services for setting up cancer care centres in Andhra Pradesh and Punjab.
 He was a key advisor to the government in the establishment of a National Cancer Centre and six All India Institutes in the fashion of the All India Institute of Medical Sciences.
 Dr. Badwe is also an advisor to the Government of India, Breast Health Global Initiative and the World Health Organization (WHO) and is the head of the Innovation Council for Cancer Research, a Government of India programme.